Tresavean Mine is located south of the A393 on Lanner Moor. Formally known as one of Cornwall’s leading Copper Mines, it worked from 1815-1928.

 The mine produced a vast total of 230,000 tons Copper and 4,000 tons of Tin.
-In the final years it was open the workings reached a depth of 443 fathoms which made it the second deepest mine in Cornwall behind Dolcoath.
+In the final years it was open the workings reached a depth of 443 fathoms.
+So this made it the second deepest mine in Cornwall behind Dolcoath.

-Apart from a Stamps Engine House which was built in 1882, several capped shafts complete with Bat Castles very little remains on site.
+Apart from a Stamps Engine House which was built in 1882, several capped shafts complete with Bat Castles, very little remains on site.
 The extensive processing floors were sadly demolished to make way for a sports field.

 With falling Copper prices the mine went up for sale in 1858.
 Since then it was worked as; Tresavean and Tretharrup, Tresavean Mining Company and finally as Tresavean Mines in 1907.